ethereum-optimism/op-analytics/sphinx/devsetup/index.md

 ### Contents Overview

-Here we have some brief descriptions of some important directories and files in the repo.
+Here is an overview of some important directories and files in the repo.

 - `.circleci`: Configuration for CircleCI jobs.
 - `.github`: Configuration for CODEOWNERS.